What's new on EngageNY?

 Are the modules available in Spanish (or other languages)?

-The English Language Arts and Mathematics modules are currently only available in English, but NYSED is working on an initiative to translate the Mathematics curriculum modules into the top 5 languages spoken in New York State, including Spanish, Chinese, Arabic, Bengali, and Haitian Creole.
+The English Language Arts modules are only available in English, but NYSED is working on an initiative to translate the mathematics curriculum modules into the top 5 languages spoken in New York State, including Spanish, Chinese, Arabic, Bengali, and Haitian Creole.
+Please see our chart of all available translated mathematics modules.
+Additional translations will be posted as they become available.

 To support teachers in ensuring that ELLs meet the high demands of the New York State Common Core Learning Standards, the New York State Education Department (NYSED) is developing a blueprint for ELL success.
 This blueprint includes guiding principles that will support teachers in addressing the academic language and content needs required by the Common Core Learning Standards.